spinnaker/dcd-spec/README.md

 * ???

 Given a Configuration JSON, Orca will resolve all parent templates, then iterate each one with the Configuration values, rendering all discovered handlebars templates in string values.
 Once all templates have been rendered, Orca will merge them together for the final pipeline configuration validation & execution.

+Handlebars is supported at the following levels:

+* Stage & module `when` stanzas
+* Module `definition` stanza (or any nested value inside)
+* Stage `config` stanza (or any nested value inside)

 **note: Template Configurations do not support handlebars expressions**

 # template and configuration schemas

 Templates and Configuration schemas feel pretty similar, but do have some minor differences.
 Configurations are expected to be the end-piece to a series of one or more Templates.

 You may notice that both Template and Configuration have a stanza named `configuration`: This is the Pipeline configuration view when in the UI.
 Configurations also have an additional stanza `inherit`.
 Users must explicitly define which configurations from parent Templates they want to import.
 By default, no configurations from templates are imported.

 ```yaml
 # Template